 How To Identify Compulsive Liars And Understanding What Makes Them Lie

 Perhaps you’ve met someone who tells stories regularly, but you may have noticed that something does not quite add up.
 Maybe the person’s story contradicted something that they said previously, or it could have simply sounded too good to be true.
 If this sounds familiar, you may know a compulsive or pathological liar.
-This article will discuss how you can spot people who lie compulsively, traits of a constant liar, and why this complicated phenomenon happens.
+Pathological lying is when someone lies often and for no clear reason.
+This article will discuss how you can spot people who lie compulsively, traits of a pathological liar, and why this complicated phenomenon happens.

 Getty/PeopleImages